Who is Nima Momeni, the tech executive allegedly arrested for murder of Bob Lee?

-Nima Momeni: Who is the tech executive allegedly arrested for murder of Cash App founder Bob Lee?
+Nima Momeni: Who is the tech executive arrested for murder of Cash App founder Bob Lee?

 Nima Momeni has been charged with the murder, according to county jail records